cfpb/cfgov-django-setup/README.md

 https://github.com/cfpb/complaint/blob/v1.2.3/setup.py#L20
 https://github.com/cfpb/retirement/blob/0.5.0/setup.py#L20

 We've also added a crucial check that allows front-end build failures to propogate up to Python.
-They previously ignored the result of `subprocess.call` and happily continued even if the frontend build fails.
+They previously ignored the result of `subprocess.call` and happily continued even if the frontend build failed.

 ## Dependencies